 Keep in mind that not all of Snapchat’s 150 million users can see your location.
 Instead, Snap Maps only works with people on your Friend List.
 Problem solved?
 Not exactly.
 Pew Research shows that the average Facebook friends list is composed of 7% strangers.
 And though there is no research specific to Snapchat, it’s safe to assume a certain portion of most users’ friends includes people they’ve never met in person.

 And this leads to the centerpoint of the controversy: Though it might be permissible for kids to broadcast their location to friends, if those “friends” include strangers, problems could quickly arise.

 So what can you do to project your children from unwittingly sharing their location information?
 First, it’s critical to have an understanding of the issues at hand, despite the app’s confusing interface.
 Secondly, talk to your child about the importance of protecting not just their digital footprint, but also their physical privacy.

 Lastly, know your options when it comes to Snap Maps, listed below:

-Ghost Mode: This basically disables the Geo tracking.
+Ghost Mode: This basically disables the geo-tracking.
 Your location will not be added to any snaps, and you will not appear on Snap Maps.
-This is the safest option and without a doubt the best moving forward if you have any children.
+This is the safest option.
 To enable Ghost Mode pinch the screen, select your avatar, select the gear icon, then enable Ghost Mode.

-Friends List: This displays your location to anyone currently on your friends list.
-This is the most dangerous option and should never be chosen.
+Friend List: This displays your location to anyone currently on your Friend List.